QubitPi/docker-docs/compose/how-tos/multiple-compose-files/extends/index.md

 `compose.yaml` with the same `build`, `ports`, and `volumes` configuration values defined directly under `web`.

 To include the service `webapp` in the final project when extending services from another file, you need to explicitly include both services in your current Compose file.
-For example (note this is a non-normative example):
+For example (this is for illustrative purposes only):

 ```yaml
 services: